gematik/app-Tiger/tiger-test-lib/README.md

 * add all required paths tp step/glue code packages
     * for Tiger steps: de.gematik.test.tiger.glue
     * for IDP: de.gematik.idp.test.steps
-* optionally if classpath is too long switch to javaargs
+* optionally if classpath is too long switch to javaargs in the build dialog

 # Configure maven